straw-hat-team/commanded/guides/howtos/migrating-from-v1-to-v2.md

 ## Overview

 Commanded v2.0 introduces breaking changes to improve type safety and API clarity.
-The primary change is that metadata passed to event handlers and process managers has been changed from a plain map to the `Commanded.EventStore.EnrichedMetadata` struct.
+The primary change is that metadata passed to event handlers has been changed from a plain map to the `Commanded.EventStore.EnrichedMetadata` struct.

 The issues come when you need to propagate the used-provided metadata, and you need to drop some keys, example: